List of M jak miłość characters: Filarski family

-Zbigniew Filarski is a senior of Filarski family.
+Zbigniew Filarski (Andrzej Previgs) was a senior of Filarski family.
 With his wife Krystyna Filarska he had only child, Kinga Filarska.
 Zbigniew owned a company and produced windows.
 He was wealthy and was displeasured when his daughter started meeting Piotr Zduński who came from a middle-class family.
 Zbigniew was often aggressive towards Piotr and his family, even after in March 2004 he offered a work in his firm to Krzysztof Zduński.
 As a result of Zbigniew's behaviour, Kinga and Piotr married in a secret in May 2003.
 A great crisis in Zbigniew's relationship with his in-laws was in October 2004 when a client cheated Krzysztof Zduński and company lost a lot of money.
 The situation led to separation between Kinga and Piotr who were on opposite sites of the arguing.
 On 27 October 2004 Filarski had an accident and he was expected to be paralyzed.
+He died on 23 September 2023.

 Krystyna Filarska-Marszałek is a first wife of Zbigniew Filarski.
 In November 2004, after her husband's accident, she had to run their windows company but was struggling.